AcademySoftwareFoundation/openexr/website/SceneLinear.rst

-.. [#fscenelinear] One convention is to use the term *input-referred linear* for any image where the values are proportional to how much light the camera captured, and *scene-linear* for an input-referred linear image where the values are scaled such that a correctly exposed 18% grey card has a value of 0.18.
+.. [#fscenelinear] One convention is to use the term *input-referred linear* for any image where the values are proportional to how much light the camera captured, and *scene-linear* for an input-referred linear image where the values are scaled such that a correctly exposed 18% gray card has a value of 0.18.
    Others use the two terms interchangeably.